The Handbook of Tennessee Boating Laws and Responsibilities

-Special-Use Devices (TYPE V)
+Special-Use Devices (Type V)

 These vests, deck suits, hybrid PFDs, and others are designed for specific activities such as windsurfing, kayaking, or water-skiing.
-To be acceptable, Type V PFDs must be used in accordance with their label.

 Note: Some wearable and throwable PFDs may still be labeled as a Type I, II, III, IV, or V.